shishougang/DesignPattern-CPP/README.md

         mkdir build
         cd build && cmake ..
-        make test
+        make

-INSTALLING
+EXECUTE
 ==========

- Once the project has been built (see "BUILDING"), execute
+Once the project has been built (see "BUILDING"), go to folder `bin` to execute different test.
-    sudo make install